rnkvogel/Millicast-Pub-SS/README.md

 # Millicast Publisher and ScreenShare
-Please use this updates sample https://github.com/rnkvogel/Dolby.io-Advanced-Publisher
+Please use this updated sample https://github.com/rnkvogel/Dolby.io-Advanced-Publisher